for5min/puppet-module-cleanup/README.md

 based on tidy
 This is the cleanup module, and it will remove files which greater than 21 days

+Why?

+we can use it to clean folder as much as we can.

 Call exmaple
 -------